F. W. Thring: Efftee film studio

 In 1930, Thring sold his interests in Hoyts to Fox Film Corporation and went into film production, establishing Efftee Studios (based on his initials).
 Over the next five years, Efftee produced nine features, over 80 shorts and several stage productions, including the Australian musicals Collits' Inn and The Cedar Tree.

 Notable collaborators include C. J. Dennis, George Wallace and Frank Harvey.
+He also made a series of films with Noel Monkman.

 Thring visited Britain in 1932–33, where he sold Efftee's entire output: seven features, nine shorts and a series about the Great Barrier Reef made with Noel Monkman.

 In 1932 Thring became the leader of a campaign for a quota for Australian films.
 In 1934, he suspended Efftee's operations, announcing that resumption would depend upon the introduction of an effective quota system in Victoria.

 In 1935, Efftee obtained a licence to broadcast from the then-new broadcasting station 3XY in Melbourne, which was owned by the United Australia Party (and later the Liberal Party).

 After New South Wales passed its Cinematograph Films (Australian Quota) Act 1935 in September 1935, Thring resumed production in February 1936, in Sydney, becoming chairman of directors of Mastercraft Film Corporation Ltd while remaining managing director of Efftee Film Productions.
 In March he sailed for Hollywood in search of scriptwriters and actors.

 It was estimated Thring lost over £75,000 of his own money on his filmmaking and theatrical ventures.
+Filmink argued his death robbed "the Australian film industry of one of its most passionate political advocates."